anigbojohnson/learning-git/README.md

-Mini Project Instructions
+#Mini Project Instructions

 Project Overview:
 The project involves creating a runnable JavaScript file that establishes a connection to a MongoDB database and executes user-provided queries in a Domain Specific Language (DSL).
-The DSL examples, "example1.dsl" and "example2.dsl," are crucial for the project and should be placed in the directory "co7217.miniproject2.parent/co7217.miniproject2/src/main/resources/."
-The generated JavaScript file can be executed with NodeJS.
+The DSL examples, "example1.mydsl1" and "example2.mydsl1," are crucial for the project and should be placed in the directory at the relative path of  "/org.xtext.example.mydsl1/resources" The generated node JS synthex can be checked with nodeJS IDE.

-Requirements:
+#Requirements:

 Software Dependencies:

 Install .groovy and Ecore tools.
-DSL examples ("example1.dsl" and "example2.dsl") must be added to "co7217.miniproject2.parent/co7217.miniproject2/src/main/resources/."
+DSL examples ("example1.mydsl1" and "example2.mydsl1") must be added to "co7217.miniproject2.parent/co7217.miniproject2/src/main/resources/."
 NodeJS Installation:

-Install NodeJS v16 or above on your local system from https://nodejs.org/en/download/.
+Install NodeJS v20 or above on your local system from https://nodejs.org/en/download/.
-Configure NodeJS on your system.
+Configure NodeJS and npm on your system.
-Verify the installation with the command node --version.
+Verify the installation with the command node --version which must be at least v20.8.0 verify npm with "npm --version" . it must be atleast 9.8.1.
-MongoDB Setup:

-Obtain a MongoDB Atlas account and the connection URI.
-Provide the database and collection names for executing queries.
-Running the Mini Project:
-Follow these steps to run the project successfully:
+Install xtext from eclipse market place which you can locate at help tab

 Generate Xtext Artifacts:

-Locate "Dsl.xtext" at "co7217.miniproject2.parent/co7217.miniproject2/src/main/java/miniproject2/Dsl.xtext."
-Right-click on the file, choose "Run As," and select "Generate Xtext Artifacts."
+1. Locate "MyDsl.xtext" at "/org.xtext.example.mydsl1/src/org/xtext/example/mydsl1/MyDsl.xtext" and Right-click on the file, choose "Run As," and select "Generate Xtext Artifacts."
+2. Locate "GenerateMyDsl.mwe2" at "/org.xtext.example.mydsl1/src/org/xtext/example/mydsl1/GenerateMyDsl.mwe2" and Right-click on the file, choose "Run As," and select "mwe2 workflow" and "run configuration"
+3. create a new configuration and run .
+4. create a new project and then create a file inside it with extension ".mydsl1",

 Compile DSL Compiler:

-Locate "DslCompiler.groovy" at "co7217.miniproject2.parent/co7217.miniproject2/src/main/java/miniproject2/generator/DslCompiler.groovy."
+1. Locate "Retake.groovy" at "/org.xtext.example.mydsl1/src/org/xtext/example/mydsl1/generator/Retake.groovy"
 Right-click on the file, choose "Run As," and select "Java Application."
 Generate JavaScript Output:

-After step 2, the output file is generated at "co7217.miniproject2.parent/co7217.miniproject2/src/main/resources/output.js."
-Open a terminal at the location and run the command node output.js.
+2. After step 2, the output file is generated at "/org.xtext.example.mydsl1/resources/output.js" Open a terminal at the location and run the command node output.js.
 Executing Different Examples:

-By default, the project is set to run "example1.dsl."
-To switch to "example2.dsl":
-Open "DslCompiler.groovy" at line 35.
-Replace path1 with path2, save the file, and repeat steps 2 and 3.
-Viewing Results:

-Observe query outputs in the terminal/console where you run node output.js.
-Check MongoDB Atlas for executed queries in the specified database and collection.
+3. the output node js file will be displayed with no synthex error in your IDE like VS code.